NFL Draft Odds and Props: Best Bets & Strategies for 2025

 Projected NFL team: Las Vegas Raiders (No. 6 overall pick)

 The Raiders may have found a diamond in the rough in Sincere McCormick late in a lost 2024 season, as the undrafted rookie put together a pair of solid performances in Weeks 13 and 14 before suffering a season-ending ankle injury.
-The rest of the ground attack – Zamir White, Ameer Abdullah and Alexander Mattison – could well be out the door this offseason.
+Las Vegas did add Raheem Mostert in free agency and still has holdover Zamir White, but neither player profiles as a long-term solution nor anything resembling an impactful lead back.

-That makes Jeanty a very logical pick for Vegas at No. 6 overall, considering he’s unequivocally considered the best running back in the class by a long shot.
+That makes Jeanty a very logical pick for Vegas at No. 6 overall, considering he’s unequivocally considered the best running back in the class.
 The Boise State standout rushed for an unfathomable 2,601 yards and 29 touchdowns as a senior in 2024, and he also demonstrated plenty of pass-catching ability by virtue of an 80-862-6 receiving line over his three-year college career.

 Where to play: Ashton Jeanty No. 6 Overall Pick | BetMGM

-Projected NFL team: New York Jets (No. 7 overall pick)
+Projected NFL team: New York Giants (No. 7 overall pick, trade down from No. 3 with Jets)

 Projected NFL team: Carolina Panthers (No. 8 overall pick)